awsdocs/aws-cloud9-user-guide/doc_source/sample-aws-cli.md

 +  **You must have an existing AWS Cloud9 EC2 development environment\.** This sample assumes you already have an EC2 environment that is connected to an Amazon EC2 instance running Amazon Linux or Ubuntu Server\.
 If you have a different type of environment or operating system, you might need to adapt this sample's instructions to set up related tools\.
 See [Creating an environment in AWS Cloud9](create-environment.md) for details\.
 +  **You have the AWS Cloud9 IDE for the existing environment already open\.** When you open an environment, AWS Cloud9 opens the IDE for that environment in your web browser\.
 See [Opening an environment in AWS Cloud9](open-environment.md) for details\.

-## Step 1: Install the AWS CLI, the aws\-shell, or Both in Your Environment<a name="sample-aws-cli-install"></a>
+## Step 1: Install the AWS CLI, the aws\-shell, or both in your environment<a name="sample-aws-cli-install"></a>

 In this step, you use the AWS Cloud9 IDE to install the AWS CLI, the aws\-shell, or both in your environment so you can run commands to interact with AWS\.

-If you are using an AWS Cloud9 EC2 development environment and you only want to use the AWS CLI, you can skip ahead to [Step 3: Run Some Basic Commands with the AWS CLI or the aws\-shell in Your Environment](#sample-aws-cli-run)\.
+If you are using an AWS Cloud9 EC2 development environment and you only want to use the AWS CLI, you can skip ahead to [Step 3: Run basic commands with the AWS CLI or the aws\-shell in your environment](#sample-aws-cli-run)\.
 This is because the AWS CLI is already installed in an EC2 environment, and a set of AWS access credentials is already set up in the environment\.
 For more information, see [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials)\.

 If you are not using an EC2 environment, do the following to install the AWS CLI:

 1. With your environment open, in the IDE, check whether the AWS CLI is already installed\.
 In the terminal, run the ** `aws --version` ** command\. \(To start a new terminal session, on the menu bar, choose **Window**, **New Terminal**\.\) If the AWS CLI is installed, the version number is displayed, with information such as the version numbers of Python and the operating system version number of your Amazon EC2 instance or your own server\.
-If the AWS CLI is installed, skip ahead to [Step 2: Set up Credentials Management in Your Environment](#sample-aws-cli-creds)\.
+If the AWS CLI is installed, skip ahead to [Step 2: Set up credentials management in your environment](#sample-aws-cli-creds)\.

 1. To install the AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
 For example, for an EC2 environment running Amazon Linux, run these three commands, one at a time, in the terminal to install the AWS CLI\.